 Green Living Advocate

 A deep connection with nature and the search for a better way of life inspired Nicholas to learn about green living.
-After countless conversations with Steven Greenleaf, founder of Greenleaf Education Costa Rica, and study of sustainable agriculture inspired by Mark Shepard, author of Restoration Agriculture, he further educated himself by attending talks, conferences, and reading literature by indigenous elders and activists.
+After countless conversations with Steven Greenleaf, founder of Greenleaf Education Costa Rica, and study of sustainable agriculture inspired by Mark Shepard, author of Restoration Agriculture, Nicholas further educated himself by attending talks, conferences, and reading literature by indigenous elders and activists.

 Nicholas worked as a community educator for an environmental non-profit in India and served as a volunteer environmental educator throughout Latin America.
 Nicholas' knowledge is also deeply rooted in the land he lives on, and he continues to learn about and practice sustainable living in his day-to-day life.

 Nicholas studied Yoga, meditation, and spiritual practice intensively for two years in India.
-He experienced a rigorous live-in apprenticeship with a Yogi (Baba Madhav Muni, Udasain of Sri Satyanath Math), several courses in Buddhism at Tushita Meditation Center and talks by H. H. Dalai Lama.
+He experienced a rigorous live-in apprenticeship with a Yogi (Baba Madhav Muni, Udasain of Sri Satyanath Math), several courses in Buddhism at Tushita Meditation Center, and talks by H. H. Dalai Lama.

-Organics and Gardening
+Organics and Gardening Expert

 Nicholas has fifteen years of organic farming experience, beginning on his family's homestead in the Driftless region of Southwest Wisconsin.
 To gain a diversity of experience, he worked on a wide variety of small to medium scale organic farms in the Midwest, and has since volunteered with agricultural support projects around the world.